zig-republic/zig-republic/dagobah-charter.rst

 Mission
 =======

-To develop a guild stationed on the purest and swampiest of planets within The Force, to focus on maximizing member progression through consistent raiding and a strong focus on Territory Battles, and to create a friendly and inviting environment with a focus on positivity and empowerment through cooperation.
+To develop a guild stationed on the purest and swampiest of planets within the Force, to focus on maximizing member progression through consistent raiding and a strong focus on Territory Battles, and to create a friendly and inviting environment with a focus on positivity and empowerment through cooperation.

 Key Information
 ===============